nopnop2002/esp-idf-can2mqtt/README.md

 ![config-mqtt-3](https://github.com/user-attachments/assets/28683642-082d-4528-9fd9-3cae8b8bcc18)

 You can use WebSocket Secure Port.
-WebSocket Port uses the WSS protocol instead of the MQTT protocol.
+WebSocket Secure Port uses the WSS protocol instead of the MQTT protocol.
 ![config-mqtt-4](https://github.com/user-attachments/assets/cb4db4cb-c9f1-4b50-bfa8-f7643d6bfc75)

-__Note for using secure port.___
+__Note for using secure port.__
 The default MQTT server is ```broker.emqx.io```.
 If you use a different server, you will need to modify ```getpem.sh``` to run.
 ```